ovh/docs/pages/platform/kubernetes-k8s/change-security-update/guide.en-ie.md

  }
 </style>

-**Last updated 12nd September 2022**
+**Last updated 12th September 2022**

 ## Objective

 The OVHcloud Managed Kubernetes service provides you Kubernetes clusters without the hassle of installing or operating them.
 At OVHcloud, we like to provide you with the best products and services.
-For us, security is important, that's why by default we apply security updates on your Kubernets clusters, but do you know that you can change this configuration of the security update policy for your cluster?
+For us, security is important, that's why by default we apply security updates on your Kubernetes clusters. <br>
+**Still, you can change the configuration of the security update policy for your cluster.
+Learn how to do it in this guide.**

 ## Requirements